 First-Year Studies (FRST) Program

-First-year Studies (FRST) is a program within the William T. Daly School of General Studies that provides first-year students with skills that will help them succeed in college.
-The program serves as an introduction to university work by offering small class sections taught by select faculty who are committed to helping students improve their academic skills.
+First-Year Studies (FRST) is a program within the William T. Daly School of General Studies that provides first-year students with skills to help them succeed in college.
+The program supports students in their transition to college by offering small class sections taught by specialized faculty committed to helping students improve their academic skills.

 For questions concerning First-Year Writing, Math, or Critical Thinking classes, please contact: